JebBarbas/jebcolors/README.md

 const { jebcMainColors, uiMainGradients, rgb } = require('jebcolors')
 ```

-## Quick Start - Usage
+## Quick Start - Usage in Node
 To use this module you only import the group of colors that you prefer (see "ColorGroups") and select the color you want.
-In this example I'm going to use the "light" color of bootstrap and the "magic" color of jebc, and I'm going to use them in an example of a react-native Stylesheet.
+In this example I'm going to use the `light` color of bootstrap and the `magic` color of jebc, and I'm going to use them in an example of a react-native Stylesheet.
 ```jsx
 import React from "react"
 import { StyleSheet, Text, View } from "react-native"